 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-Rhode Island’s Family Court was created in 1935 as a division of the Supreme Court.
+Rhode Island’s Family Court was created in 1935 as a division of the Supreme justice system.
 Since then the court has been restructured, but its goals are still the same; “focus special attention on individual and social problems concerning families and children,” and “to assist, to protect, and if possible, to restore families whose unity or well-being is threatened.”
-The types of cases heard in Family Court are divorces, alimony, child support, child delinquency, adoptions, paternity proceedings, mentally ill children, the neglect and abuse of children and other family-related matters.
+The types of cases heard in Family courthouses are divorces, alimony, child support, child delinquency, adoptions, paternity proceedings, mentally ill children, the neglect and abuse of children and other family-related matters.

 Rhode Island’s Workers’ Compensation Court was created by the General Assembly in 1991 and is part of the unified justice system.
 These courts hear all disputes between employers and injured employees regarding workers’ compensation benefits.
 Their mission statement is to “create a fair and efficient system to get weekly benefits to a deserving employee and to discontinue those benefits when the employee is no longer disabled.”
 Due to the nature of this court, they have made filing and the court system “user-friendly” to make it easy for disabled patrons to navigate the system quickly.